Gary Ridgway: Incarceration

 Ridgway was placed in solitary confinement at Washington State Penitentiary in Walla Walla in January 2004.
 On May 14, 2015, he was transferred to the USP Florence High, a high-security federal prison east of Cañon City, Colorado.
 In September 2015, after a public outcry and discussions with Governor Jay Inslee, Corrections Secretary Bernie Warner announced that Ridgway would be transferred back to Washington to be "easily accessible" for open murder investigations.
 Ridgway was returned by chartered plane to Washington State Penitentiary in Walla Walla from USP Florence High, on October 24, 2015.
 In September 2024, Ridgway was briefly transferred from the Washington State Penitentiary to the King County jail for a few days before being transferred back to WSP.
 Authorities refused to give any explanation for the transfer.
 The transport order was unsealed in March 2025, revealing that Ridgway was temporarily transferred to help locate more victim remains.

+In December 2025, Tacoma radio station KIRO-FM reported on five anonymous sources that Ridgway was receiving end-of-life care in prison.
+However, speaking to Fox 13 Seattle – KCPQ, a director of the Department of Corrections (DOC) said those allegations were inaccurate and said that nothing has changed in Ridgway's existing health conditions.
+Another official from the DOC refuted these claims too in a request for comment by Us Weekly, adding that "despite [Ridgway's] health issues", he is not under hospice care.
+Former King County Sheriff Dave Reichert said that speculations probably stemmed from a photograph showing Ridgway in a wheelchair in 2024.
+Reichert called Ridgway a "pathological liar [who] at times didn't know truth from lie", and confirmed that King County continues to work in missing person and cold cases presumably linked to Ridgway.